The vertebral disc in the spine is an interesting and unique structure. The discs throughout the spine have three primary functions:

-Spinal Disc Construction
+Anatomy of a Spinal Disc

-- The inner core (nucleus pulposus) contains a loose network of fibers suspended in a mucoprotein gel.
+- Nucleus Pulposus.
+The nucleus pulposus is the inner core of the disc.
+It contains a loose network of fibers that are suspended in a mucoprotein gel.

-At birth, 80 percent of the disc is composed of water.
+At birth, approximately 80 percent of the disc is composed of water.
 In order for the disc to function properly, it must be well hydrated.
 The nucleus pulposus is the major carrier of the body's axial load and relies on its water-based contents to maintain strength and pliability.

 Over time, spinal discs dehydrate and become stiffer, causing the disc to be less able to adjust to compression.
 While this is a natural aging process, as the disc degenerates in some individuals, it can become painful.